ZaidlKhan/TipCalculator/README.md

 </h1>

 <p>
-  This is a simple iOS application built with SwiftUI that allows users to calculate the tip for a given amount based off the Clover UI.
+  This is a simple iOS application built with SwiftUI that allows users to calculate the tip for a given amount.
+This application is based off the Clover UI.
 </p>

 <h2>